zhengjunyao-work/arc24/docs/modeling/Iteration_04_test_time_fine-tuning.md

 ## TODO

-- [ ] Can I think of additional augmentations?
+- [x] Can I think of additional augmentations?
+So far I cannot think of other general augmentations such as geometric transforms or color swap.
 - [x] Can I speedup training?
 - [x] Can I do test-time fine-tuning on Kaggle with Phi-3?
 I have doubts about memory requirements.
 Create a notebook to validate the idea.